Brooke Mickelson Biography

-Brooke Mickelson is pursuing a Master of Music in Viola Performance (Performance Pedagogy) as a Graduate Teaching Assistant for Nancy Buck at Arizona State University.
+Brooke is pursuing a Master of Music in Viola Performance (Performance Pedagogy) at Arizona State University and working as a Graduate Teaching Assistant with Nancy Buck.
 She holds a Bachelor of Music Performance with Honors from Boise State University, where she studied with Dr. Linda Kline.

 An Idaho native, Brooke enjoys exploring the outdoors, cooking and baking, and watching critically-acclaimed shows and films.